zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Substitution of Eqn.
+Application of the orthogonality properties given by Eqn.
 17.76 and 17.77 immediately yields

 $$ \tag{17.85}
 \begin{aligned}